Italian Early Renaissance Painter, 1420-1497

 Italian Renaissance painter.
 Early in his career he assisted Lorenzo Ghiberti on the east doors of the Baptistery in Florence and Fra Angelico on frescoes in Florence, Rome, and Orvieto.
 His reputation today rests on the breathtaking fresco cycle The Journey of the Magi (1459 C 61) in the chapel of Florence's Medici-Riccardi Palace.
 His work as a whole was undistinguished, however.
 He painted several altarpieces and a series of 25 frescoes of Old Testament scenes

-Related Paintings of GOZZOLI, Benozzo :. | Triumph of St Thomas Aquinas fg | Madonna and Child between St Francis and St Bernardine of Siena dfg | Scenes from the Life of St Francis (Scene 11, south wall) dfh | Scenes from the Life of St Francis (Scene 10, north wall) dry | Maria Lactans fdg | St Anthony of Padua sg | Shrine of the Madonna della Tosse g |
+Related Paintings of GOZZOLI, Benozzo :. | Triumph of St Thomas Aquinas fg | Madonna and Child between St Francis and St Bernardine of Siena dfg | Scenes from the Life of St Francis (Scene 4, south wall) sdg | Scenes from the Life of St Francis (Scene 2, north wall) cd | Fall of Simon Magus dfg |

 Peter, Peeter or Pieter Franchoys or Francois (1606-1654) was a Flemish Baroque painter from Mechelen, who painted an altarpiece of Calvary influenced by Anthony van Dyck for the St. Gummarus church in Lier, Belgium.

 He first learned to paint from his father, Lucas Franchoys the Elder, and later from Gerard Seghers in Antwerp .
 In 1631 he traveled in France and is recorded being in Fontainebleau.
 In 1646 he became a member of the Mechelen schutterij and in 1649 he became a master in the Guild of St. Luke there.